Counterproductive Leadership

 Typically, these investigations begin when a Soldier, or Soldiers, make a complaint.
 This complaint could be done in a formal manner, such as an EO complaint, or an informal manner, such as an open-door meeting or an email.
 Additionally, sometimes an investigation into counterproductive leadership can be initiated after comments made during a command climate survey are reviewed by a higher commander.

 Once the decision has been made, Commanders will appoint a 15-6 investigation, explained more at this link.
-The investigating officer must out-rank the individual accused of being a counterproductive leader.
+The investigating officer must out-rank the individual accused.
 Typically, investigating officers will gather a large number of statements from many different Soldiers.
 The investigating officer will also approach the subject of the investigation and confront them with specific questions regarding what other Soldiers have reported.
 It is advisable for any subject of a counterproductive leadership investigation to consult an experienced military defense lawyer before agreeing to sit-down with any investigating officer.

-Once the investigating officer has completed his/her findings, certain individuals are given the opportunity to rebut them (Field Grade Officers).
+Once the investigating officer has completed his/her findings, certain individuals are given the opportunity to rebut them (Officers).
 15-6 investigation rebuttals are explained more at this link.
-If the subject is not a field grade officer, he/she is not entitled to rebut the findings of the investigating officer.
+If the subject is not an officer, he/she is not entitled to rebut the findings of the investigating officer.
 In such cases, the first chance that the subject will get to review the investigation, and what everyone has alleged, will be when they are responding to an adverse action.

 This article was written by Attorney Matthew Barry.